mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-wandering.rst

 Make sure that you have set up your Jackal robot as described on the :doc:`./jackal-intel-robotics-sdk` page.
-In addition, you can run the steps on page :doc:`./jackal-keyboard-teleop` in order to verify that your |ros| installation can communicate with the Motor Control Unit (MCU).
+In addition, you can run the steps on page :doc:`./jackal-keyboard-teleop` in order to verify that your ROS 2 installation can communicate with the Motor Control Unit (MCU).

 To install the Deb package of the Wandering tutorial on Jackal robots, run the following command: